Igor333m/SpaceShooting/README.md

 ![Space Shooting screenshot](spaceShooting.png)

 ## How to play
 Use arrow left and right keys to rotate the ship and up key to start engines.
 Ship is using friction for braking.
+Use space to shoot!
 ## Running the game
 This game uses codeskulptor interpreter to work (http://www.codeskulptor.org) Just copy and paste this code to interpreter and click run!